Ogden, Utah: Education

+K-12

 Ogden City School District is the public school district in the city, with its boundaries mirroring the city limits.
 It operates Ogden High School and Ben Lomond High School.
+It formerly operated Canyon High School.

 Weber School District serves areas outside of the city limits, even if they have "Ogden, Utah" postal addresses.

 DaVinci Academy of Science and the Arts is an elementary and secondary charter school system.

 Utah Schools for the Deaf and the Blind's boarding facility is in the city.

 The Roman Catholic Diocese of Salt Lake City operates and/or sponsors Catholic schools including Saint Joseph Catholic High School.